 Each family handles conversations about money differently.
 For some, discussing finances is a regular practice.
 For others, conversations may not happen until major life events require family members to get involved and understand the details of an estate plan.

-If you find out that you’re the eventual beneficiary of a trust, it can be helpful to start having conversations about what that means for your own financial future now.
-Here’s a checklist of questions to ask both your parents and the trustee and/or trust administrator when you discover you’re a beneficiary.
-Asking the right questions can help you understand your rights and responsibilities as well as a plan for a financially secure future.
+If you find out that you’re the eventual beneficiary of a trust, it can be helpful to start having conversations about what that means for your financial future now.
+Here’s a checklist of questions to ask both your parents and the trustee and/or trust administrator.
+Asking the right questions can help you understand your rights and responsibilities as you plan for your future.

 Questions to ask your parents

-Having conversations about your parents’ estate plans may feel uncomfortable, but here’s the truth: doing so can give you the knowledge you need to plan your financial future.
-When you find out you will be the beneficiary of a trust, it’s in your best interest to ask questions so you can understand the process and your specific responsibilities.
+When you find out you’ll be the beneficiary of a trust, it’s in your best interest to ask questions so you can understand the process and your specific responsibilities.

 Here are some questions to discuss with your parents: